-According to the new definitions of undertakings for collective investment ("U.C.I.'s") and alternative investment fund managers ("A.I.F.M.'s") provided by Legislative Decree n.
+Definitions of undertakings for collective investment ("U.C.I.'s") and alternative investment fund managers ("A.I.F.M.'s") are provided by Legislative Decree n.
 44/2014 (the "A.I.F.M.
 Decree"), which implements Directive 2011/61/E.U. (the "A.I.F.M.
-Directive"), some Italian holding companies could be deemed to be S.I.C.A.F.'s and, therefore, be subject to the tax regime applicable to U.C.I.'s.
-It should be noted that such treatment would be an exception to the general rule, according to which holding companies do not fall within the new definitions of U.C.I. and A.I.F.M.
+Directive").
+Some Italian holding companies could be deemed to be S.I.C.A.F.'s that are subject to the tax regime applicable to U.C.I.'s.
+Such treatment would be an exception to the general rule, that holding companies do not fall within the new definitions of U.C.I. and A.I.F.M.

 In particular, both the A.I.F.M.
 Decree and the A.I.F.M.
-Directive provide that a holding company is outside the scope of the respective legislation if it is a company that has shareholdings in one or more other companies, the commercial purpose of which is to carry out a business strategy or strategies through its subsidiaries, associated companies, or participations in order to contribute to their long-term value, and which is either a company: (i) operating on its own account and whose shares are admitted to trading on a regulated market in the E.U. or (ii) not established for the main purpose of generating returns for its investors by means of divestment of its subsidiaries or associated companies, as evidenced in its annual report or other official documents.374
+Directive provide that a holding company is outside the scope of the respective legislation if:

+- It is a company that has shareholdings in one or more other companies, - The commercial purpose of the shareholdings is to carry out a business strategy or strategies through its subsidiaries, associated companies, or participations in order to contribute to their long-term value, and - The company is either (i) operating on its own account and whose shares are admitted to trading on a regulated market in the E.U. or (ii) not established for the main purpose of generating returns for its investors by means of divestment of its subsidiaries or associated companies, as evidenced in its annual report or other official documents.